triplrrr/guup/README.md

 Hello, World!
 ```

 Essentially, you can store a code block as a variable and call it as a way to run code.
-This is effectively a way to store a simple program within a program.
+This is effectively a way to store a simple program within a `pro`gram.

 ### Functions
-Also, a `prog` is not a function.
+Also, a `pro` is not a `fun`ction.

 ```
 fun add = int (int a, int b) {